Joshua Banks Mailman: Analysis of Schoenberg's compositions

 Joshua Mailman’s study, which investigates a selection of Schoenberg’s works, suggests that concepts of prolongation and structural levels are inappropriate for his music.
 105 He states that “Making unfamiliar chords comprehensible (‘emancipating’ these chords by cultivating strategic comparisons between them) has really not much to do with generatively driven hierarchies of chords whose tones are ‘conceptually sustained’ over spans of time”.106 Despite the focus on Schoenberg’s use of atonality, his study, which advocates the use of Representational Hierarchy Association (RHA), suggests that we should move towards a more inclusive prolongational hierarchy, a representational hierarchy for models of music.In particular, Mailman’s analysis of the fourth piece, ‘’die blasse Wascherin’’, from Schoenberg’s Pierrot Lunaire Op.
-21, engages a modernist aesthetic perspective, but by analyzing phrase-like entities and thereby overcoming what Arnold Whittall has called the ‘Martian’-like approach that sometimes typifies pc-set analysis.
+21, engages a modernist aesthetic perspective, but by analyzing phrase-like entities and thereby overcoming what Arnold Whittall called the ‘Martian’-like approach that sometimes typifies pc-set analysis.
 This is done by identifying associational (pitch contour or other contextual) features that bring out contrasts or kinships between consecutive or non-consecutive phrase-like segments.

 For instance Mailman's analysis of Schoenberg's piano piece, Op.
 11 (Drei Klavierstücke), No. 2 singles out an arch contour, recurring through the opening section, focusing on the chords that occur at the registral peak of these arches, he shows how they create a conflict that resolves.
 To do this, Mailman examines mutually exclusive aspects of their interval content, uses Klumpenhouwer networks to demonstrate a pattern in relation to these peaks, and analyzes the melodic contour activity.
 For this melodic activity, Mailman identifies a prominent arch contour in Schoenberg’s Op.
 11, No. 2 and divides it into three subsegments either present or absent, thus each a binary state, so that: “in terms of David Lewin’s Binary State GIS (generalized interval system), [he explains] this binary state GIS as essentially a vector of on/off switches that applied to each motivic cell can either reverse (make opposite, flip, invert) the current state of something (with a digit 1) or leave the state of something as is (with a digit 0)”.Accordingly, in Mailman’s use of the states, each item in the binary code is a chronologically-ordered and a Binary State Generalized Interval System is used to track changes of state.

+As Pereira, Bernardes, and Martins put it: "Joshua Mailman unpacked the intricate vertical web of Schoenberg’s free atonal pieces by studying their harmonic qualia….the inference of progressions of harmonic qualities that express and represent a macro perspective of the pieces’ harmonic unfolding."
+Thus, in Mailman’s analyses, the tracking of melodic activity can drive or orient the higher-level (and thus hierarchical) analysis of chords, with this analysis focusing on harmonic qualities arising from interval content or generative interval-class (such as in hexatonic, octatonic, or diatonic scales).
+The contrasts and kinships between non-consecutive representative chords thereby create a progression of qualitative contrasts and kinships between phrases.